 In this image I have added a slight positive offset and you can see how Offset Out 1 is the sum of Bank A and the Offset In.

-I have programmed Bank B to output a 5V pulse at stage 1 to drive an AR that is now patched into Offset In which is set to midpoint.
-You can see Bank A and Offset Out 1 are identical.
+I have programmed Bank B to output a 5V pulse at stage 1 to drive an AR that is now patched into Offset In which is set to midpoint so there is no offset added.
+Again you can see Bank A and Offset Out 1 are identical.

 This image shows the addition of the AR offset to Bank A at full positive rotation.